You answered all the questions and provided every last detail. Then that sinking feeling hits you.

 So first up, why is your car insurance so expensive?

-Reasons why car insurance is expensive
+Reasons why car insurance is high

 Here are some of the main things that affect car insurance rates.
 But remember, there might not be one single factor to blame.